puppetlabs/puppetdb/documentation/api/query/v4/nodes.markdown

 The `query` parameter is a similar format to [resource queries][resource].

-Only queries against `"name"` and facts are currently supported.
+Only queries against `"name"`, `"catalog-last-environment"`, `"facts-last-environment"`, `"report-last-environment"` and facts are currently supported.

 Fact terms must be of the form `["fact", <fact name>]`.

 Node query supports [all available operators](./operators.html).
-Inequality operators are only supported for fact queries, but regular expressions are supported for both name and facts.
+Inequality operators are only supported for fact queries, but regular expressions are supported for all valid query parameters.

 Inequality operators are strictly arithmetic, and will ignore any fact values which are not numeric.